The Wilber’s War (trilogy):

-The trilogy, Wilber’s War (boxed set, hardcovers, ISBN 978-0-9908544-0-1; also E-books), chronicles the story of two ordinary Americans, Wilber and Norma Bradt, during an extraordinary time, World War II.
-It offers fresh insight—on a deeply personal level—into the historic conflict as it was fought by the U.S. Army in the Solomon Islands, New Guinea, and The Philippines and by a family on the home front.
-It is an epic tale of duty, heroism, love, infidelity, and human frailty.
+The trilogy, Wilber’s War (boxed set, hardcovers, ISBN 978-0-9908544-0-1; also E-books), is a well edited collection of some 700 letters from the South Pacific during World War II, providing insight into that combat from the perspective of an artilleryman of the US Army.
+It chronicles the story of two ordinary Americans, Wilber and Norma Bradt, during an extraordinary time.
+It offers fresh insight—on a deeply personal level—into the historic conflict in the Solomon Islands, New Guinea, and The Philippines, and by a family on the home front.
+It is an epic tale of duty, heroism, love, infidelity, and the tragedy of suicide.

-Wilber’s War (softcover, ISBN 978-0-9966939-0-5; hardcover -4-3, also audio and E-book) is a one-volume distillation of the trilogy into one volume, thoughtfully executed by the author.
+Wilber’s War (softcover, ISBN 978-0-9966939-0-5; hardcover -4-3, also audio and E-book) is a one-volume distillation of the trilogy, thoughtfully executed by the author.
 It tells Wilber’s entire story efficiently in its 358 pages and 95 illustrations (2 charts, 21 maps, 72 photos/facsimiles).
 Like the trilogy, approximately one-half of the content consists of segments from Wilber’s letters while the balance is context provided by the narrator/author, Wilber’s son.

 This work immerses the reader into the life of a soldier in the Pacific War.
 The trilogy offers the reader a fuller immersion with additional letters and photos in books of archival quality.